OgnyanPetkov/CV/README.md

 # CV
-This is my personal online CV site.
+This is my personal CV site.
 Also my first html/css project.